-SEC denies Chicago Stock Exchange sale to China-based investors
+SEC blocks Chicago Stock Exchange sale to China-based investors

 Casin had said it saw potential in CHX and that its long-term goal was to list Chinese companies in the United States on the bourse.
 It also planned to eventually build an exchange in China using CHX technology.

 If the deal had been approved it would have marked the first time Chinese investors had been direct owners of a U.S. stock exchange, although not the first time a U.S. exchange had foreign owners.
-Deutsche Boerse bought the U.S.-based International Securities Exchange for $2.8 billion in 2007, before selling it to Nasdaq Inc for $1.1 billion in 2016.
+Deutsche Boerse AG bought the U.S.-based International Securities Exchange for $2.8 billion in 2007, before selling it to Nasdaq Inc for $1.1 billion in 2016.

 The CHX deal was approved in December 2016 by the Committee on Foreign Investment in the United States, which scrutinizes deals for potential national security concerns, but also needed SEC approval.